admiralbolt/talks/cornhacks2020/rough_script.md

 there really aren't any.
 The closes competitor is arguably Flash/Actionscript, but even that had to be embedded and couldn't manipulate the DOM directly.
 Javascript's success was almost accidental, a side effect of the first browser war.
-IT didn't make sense for Microsoft to invent a whole new language, they used the same standard to help fight for market share, and it stuck.
+It was the first language to offer a dynamic web, and it was never in a position to be challenged.
 Now at the point where we are, javascript is too big to fail.
 It's integrated into ALL browsers and is the accepted standard for dynamic web development.